forusapp/.github/profile/README.md

 # Welcome to Forus 💜

-Forus is a Brazilian social network developed by students that aims to redefine the way you connect to embrace a new era of personalized experiences, quality content and freedom.
+Forus is a Brazilian media platform developed by students that aims to redefine the way you connect to embrace a new era of personalized experiences, quality content and freedom.

 #ThisIsForUs